Credit Cards 101: Credit Card Basics

 • Statement: A monthly bill that summarizes the activity on your account.
 This can include the statement balance, purchases, payments, credits, interest charges and other transactions for the billing cycle.

-• Balance: The total amount you owe on a credit card.
+• Current balance: The total amount you owe on a credit card at the given moment.

 • Interest rates: Interest rates are expressed as a percentage.
 Your interest rates determine how much you may pay over time for transactions like cash advances, purchases or balance transfers.
 Different types of transactions can have different interest rates.